 I made a pack for managing Google tasks and task lists.
 After connecting a Google account, the pack enables creating, updating, and deleting tasks with the

-DeleteTask Actions, and retrieving all tasks (optionally filtered) or a specific task using the
+DeleteTask Actions, as well as retrieving all tasks (optionally filtered) or a specific task with the

 Task Formulas.
-You can also retrieve all task lists or a specific task list using the
+You can also retrieve all task lists or a specific task list with the

-- enable toggling the status of tasks between “needsAction” or “completed” with Actions
+- enable toggling the status of tasks between “needsAction” or “completed” with an Action

 - show task relational information on read Formula results, namely the parent task identifier and position of the task among its sibling tasks